 This is the Best Broccoli Casserole Recipe I’ve Ever Had

-• No cream of mushroom soup
+• No cream of mushroom soup, but still simple to make

 • Soft, but tender broccoli